luiggidev/react-calculator/README.md

 Calculate percentages, invert, reset.

-Textfit used to format larger numbers.
+Textfit component used to format larger numbers.

 New Features added:
 - Added support for symbol classes.